 You can learn all about the making of the traditional Icelandic fermented shark meat, hákarl.
 Greenland shark that is used for this is actually poisonous if eaten fresh, but the fermentation process neutralizes the toxic ingredient.
 At the museum’s drying house, you can usually see the drying shark slices and taste hákarl.

-Practical information: Museum is usually open from 9 AM to 6 PM in summer and reduced hours from September to May.
+Practical information: Museum is usually open from 10 AM to 5 PM in summer and reduced hours from September to May.
+For up-to-date info, see their website.

 20. Tours and excursions in Snaefellsnes Peninsula